data-dot-all/dataall/pages/code.md

 2. The `source` parameter is optional.
 If  provided, it holds the result of the parent field
 3. `**kwargs` are the named field parameters

+**Note**: If you are adding a new Object/GraphQL type, don't forget to add it in`backend/dataall/api/Objects/__init__.py`

 ### dataall/aws

 The `dataall.aws` package is where all the AWS logic is implemented.
-In other words, the code in the handlers serves as an interface with AWS services.
+It serves as an interface that performs API calls to AWS services.
+It has a unique folder containing:

 ```
 handlers/: